Recovery: the secret to a new you

 There are two types of recovery, passsive and active.
 They both do different things, and Ideally you should consider both in your recovery protocol.

 Passive recovery is just plain resting, sleeping, eating and giving your muscles a chance to recover.
-Lay by the pool or the beach.
+Lay by the pool or the beach (see photo for inspiration).
 Just chill.
 Essential here is a good sleep ritual to ensure you get a good 8 hours (plus or minus) and good nutrition with plenty of protein, vitamins and minerals.
 I love naps, and they can be super beneficial too.